yaokun20241219/ClearerVoice-Studio/README.md

   - **Neuro-steered Speaker Extraction Conditioned on EEG Signals**

 ### 3. **SpeechScore**
 <a href="https://github.com/modelscope/ClearerVoice-Studio/tree/main/speechscore">`SpeechScore`<a/> is a speech quality assessment toolkit.
+It can be used to assess the speech quality of your processed audio files and evaluate different model performances.
 It includes many popular speech metrics:

 - Signal-to-Noise Ratio (SNR)
 - Perceptual Evaluation of Speech Quality (PESQ)